michaelpq/michaelpq.github.io/manuals/postgresql/windows/index.markdown

     choco install winflexbison
     choco install sed
     choco install gzip
+    # This one is necessary for a "perl" command.
     choco install strawberryperl
+    # This one is necessary for a "diff" command and the regression tests.
+    choco install diffutils

-Something like that may be tequired for the automatic dependency check for PL/Python.
+Something like that may be required for the automatic dependency check for PL/Python.
 But it may be preferable to just disable the switch entirely:

     choco install python